threatgrid/ctia/doc/searchable-fields-qa.md

         }
     }

 Let's imagine we have an Incident with the title: "incident" and source: "intrusion event 3:19187:7".
 Even though the search phrase contains "the", the search engine should ignore it - it's a stop word.
 But the query above doesn't work.
-And the reason is that title and source are mapped to store different types of values.
+And the reason is that `title` and `source` are mapped to store different types of values.

 So why do we have to specify which fields to include in the search now?
+We never had to do that before.
 Older versions of ES could use [_all](https://www.elastic.co/guide/en/elasticsearch/reference/6.8/mapping-all-field.html), which forces ES to search in every field, treating every field like text.
 However, that approach requires extra CPU cycles; it is slow and less accurate.
-More importantly, this option is now deprecated and no longer available in the new versions.
+More importantly, this option is deprecated and no longer available in the new versions.
 And we're currently undergoing migration to Elasticsearch v7.

 So we have to specify the fields.
 But we cannot break existing API functionality.
-So we don't force clients to instruct API which fields to use - if `search-fields` aren't specified, we quietly "inject" default fields.
+So we don't force clients to instruct API which fields to use - if no `search-fields` specified, we quietly "inject" default fields.
 Each entity has a different set of "default searchable fields".
+And the search would be performed **only** on those fields.
+That is the set of allowed fields for searching.

-But, this still doesn't solve the problem of mixed types of fields.
+But, that still doesn't solve the problem of mixed types of fields.

-To solve that, we decided to use "nested fields" feature.
-So, going back to the example above - `source` is a keyword and thus cannot be used together with text fields in the same query.
-But we can add a sub-field to it, of type text.
+We decided to use the "nested fields" feature to solve that.
+So, going back to the example above, ` source` is a keyword, and `title` is a type of text, and thus they cannot be used together in the same query.
+But we can add a sub-field to it, of text type.
 Would then the above query work?
 Well, then you'd have to specify that sub-field in the query, like so: `"fields": ["title", "source.text"]`.
 But we don't need to burden the user with these pesky details.
 We can do that translation ourselves.
 So, what the API does - for every field that is a keyword and has a sub-field of type text, it would automatically change the query, so the search is performed using the text sub-field.
-You send a request with: `"fields": ["title", "source"]` and internally, it gets translated to: `"fields": ["title", "source.text"]`.
+You send a request with: `"fields": ["title", "source"]` - internally it gets translated to: `"fields": ["title", "source.text"]`.

 Is that all?
 Well, not quite.
-Actually, in order for it to work, just adding a sub-field is not enough.
-We can add it now, but all the existing data would not be affected by that change.
-So, what do we need to do?
+Actually, in order for that to work, just adding a sub-field is not enough.
+We can add it now, but that change would not affect all the existing data.
+So, what do we do?
 We have to refresh the mapping for all our existing records.
+Basically, we need to tell ES: "Hey, we've changed the way how the records get stored; Could you now re-index existing records, please?"

-And that is a very intimidating task.
-That is why we need to test everything thoroughly before enabling things in production.
+And that is an intimidating task - it's too much data to process.
+That is why we need to test everything thoroughly before enabling all these things in production.

-We have added a couple of feature flags (in addition to existing config properties) to enable or disable things easily.
+We have added a couple of feature flags (in addition to existing config properties) to turn things on and off quickly, in case something goes unintended.

 The first config flag you need to know is: